dmMaze/BallonsTranslator/README_EN.md

 ## FAQ & Misc
-* If your computer has an Nvidia GPU, the program will enable cuda acceleration for all models by default, which requires around 6G GPU memory, you can turn down the inpaint_size in the config panel to avoid OOM.
+* If your computer has an Nvidia GPU or Apple silicon, the program will enable hardware acceleration.
 * Add support for [saladict](https://saladict.crimx.com) (*All-in-one professional pop-up dictionary and page translator*) in the mini menu on text selection.
 [Installation guide](doc/saladict.md)
 * Accelarate performance if you have a [NVIDIA's CUDA](https://pytorch.org/docs/stable/notes/cuda.html) or [AMD's ROCm](https://pytorch.org/docs/stable/notes/hip.html) device as most modules uses [PyTorch](https://pytorch.org/get-started/locally/).
 * Fonts are from your system's fonts.